Izak09/WEBSITE-DESIGN-SYSTEM/README.md

 .mainpageheading: Font family set to Nunito Sans.
 .Subheading: Font family set to Poppins.
 Example Usage
 The style guide can be used to maintain a consistent design language across web projects.
 By adhering to the predefined colors, fonts, and text styles, developers can ensure uniformity and improve the visual coherence of web pages.
-The defined containers and text styles can be reused in various parts of the website to achieve a professional and polished loo
+The defined containers and text styles can be reused in various parts of the website to achieve a professional and polished look.